thephpleague/period/api/modifying.md

 <p class="message-notice">Added to <code>Period</code> in version 2.1</p>

-Returns a new `Period` object adjacent to the current `Period` and starting with its ending endpoint.
+Returns a new `Period` object adjacent to the current `Period` and starting with its ending datepoint.
 If no interval is provided, the new `Period` object will be created using the current `Period` duration.

 ~~~php
 use League\Period\Period;